unifiedjs/unified/readme.md

 When processors are exposed from a module (for example, `unified` itself) they should not be configured directly, as that would change their behavior for all module users.
-Those processors are *[frozen][freeze]* and they should be called to create a new processor before they are used.
+Those processors are *[frozen][api-freeze]* and they should be called to create a new processor before they are used.

 ###### File